DjangoGirls/organizer-manual/website/README.md

 * `Name`, `City`, `Country`: Don't edit those fields.
 If you need to do that, please [contact us](mailto:hello@djangogirls.com).
 * `Date`: You can edit this field if you need to set a more precise date, postpone or delay an event.
 If you need to do that, keep us posted ;)
 * `Photo`, `Photo credit`, `Photo link`: Those fields are connected to the cover picture of your event in the [events list page](http://djangogirls.org/events/) of Django Girls website.
 We already gave you one so you don't need to edit those fields.
-If you need to change it, only use pictures under Creative Common Licence and don't forget to update photo credit and link.
+If you need to change it, only use pictures under Creative Common License and don't forget to update photo credit and link.
 * `Main organizer`: You don't need to edit it.
 If it's not properly configured, please [contact us](mailto:hello@djangogirls.com).
 * `Team`: You can't edit your team: if you want to add or remove someone, [contact us](mailto:hello@djangogirls.com).
 * `Is deleted`: This field can't be changed to prevent you to accidentally delete your event.
 If you want to cancel or postpone your event, please [contact us](mailto:hello@djangogirls.com).